dvalnn/ACE/lab1/report/report.md

      }
    ```

-   P.S.: The led brightness is a floating point number between 0 and 1.
+   Note: The led brightness is a floating point number between 0 and 1.

-##### 3.2.3.2 State Effects
+#### 3.4.2 State Effects

 State effects are effects that are displayed when the hourglass is in a specific
 state such as paused, finished, idle or in configuration mode.